NeuroJSON/jsonlab/README.rst

 on github.

-To create a pull-request, you first need to "fork" jsonlab on Github by clicking on the "fork" button on top-right of jsonlab's github page.
+To create a pull-request, you first need to "fork" jsonlab on Github by clicking on the "fork" button on top-right of JSONLab's github page.
 Once you forked jsonlab to your own directory, you should then implement the changes in your own fork.
 After thoroughly testing it and you are confident the modification is complete and effective, you can then click on the "New pull request"